beastytitan18/whatsapp-contact-exporter/README.md

 ## Disclaimer

 This tool is for personal use only.
 Please respect WhatsApp's Terms of Service and don't use this for spam or bulk messaging.

+## Credits

+- [Baileys](https://github.com/WhiskeySockets/Baileys) - The WhatsApp Web API library that powers this tool
+- [WhiskeySockets](https://github.com/WhiskeySockets) - Maintainers of the Baileys library

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+⭐ If you find this useful, please star the repo!